Main objects

 class pikepdf.ContentStreamInlineImage

-Represents an instruction to draw an inline image inside a content stream.
+Represents an instruction to draw an inline image.

 pikepdf consolidates the BI-ID-EI sequence of operators, as appears in a PDF to declare an inline image, and replaces them with a single virtual content stream instruction with the operator “INLINE IMAGE”.